-Walking the walls, including visiting the Museums takes about 3-4 hours, and so makes for a lovely way to spend your first half day in York.
+Walking the walls, including visiting the Museums takes about 3 hours, and so makes for a lovely way to spend your first morning in York.
+Also an extra bonus if your path is blocked by geese like mine was!

 The Yorkshire Museum has five permanent collections, covering biology, geology, archaeology and the city’s Roman history.
 It’s also situated in a park which houses the lovely Merchant’s Hall building, as well as St Mary’s Abbey – a grade I listed Benedictine Monastery.
 This area is well worth spending 2 hours visiting.